zaneGittins/bifract/docs/features/mcp-server.md

 }
 ```

+Every tool also takes a `fractal_id` argument, so one session can work across several
+fractals without being reconfigured.
+A key issued for one fractal ignores it: the server
+fixes that key's scope, and no argument widens it.

-Without it, tools that name a fractal in the request say so rather than guessing.
-Prefer a
+Without either, a call that acts in a fractal is refused rather than answered in whichever
+one the server falls back to. `list_fractals` and `get_bql_reference` run unscoped and
+ignore the argument, since naming a fractal cannot be a precondition of finding out which
+fractals exist.

-fractal-scoped key where one will do: it cannot reach past the fractal it was issued for,
+Prefer a fractal-scoped key where one will do: it cannot reach past the fractal it was
-whichever way the session is configured.
+issued for, whichever way the session is configured.

 ### Connecting through mTLS